cambium-clojure/cambium-clojure.github.io/documentation.md

 (import '[org.slf4j MDC])

-(MDC/put "forcelevel" "debug")  ; force new level to be considered DEBUG (log/debug "This event will be logged overriding any existing INFO/WARN/ERROR level")
+(MDC/put "forcelevel" "debug")  ; force new level to be DEBUG (log/debug "This event will be logged overriding any existing INFO/WARN/ERROR level")
 ```